radprogrammer/rad-example-plugin/README.md

 Another struggle for me with Plugin development has been working with dockable forms.
 There are some really ancient examples out there but nothing that was easily grokable to me.
-A second example project is in the `Examples\DockableForm` folder which can be used as a reference for quickly creating a dockable form in a plugin.
-I have a library of ToolsAPI code that has built-up over the years but this distills the task down to the bare minimum and leverages recent improvements made to the ToolsAPI.
+A second example project is in the `Examples\DockableForm` folder which can be used as a reference for quickly creating a dockable form in a plugin leveraging the `INTAServices270` introduced in [Delphi 11 Alexandria](https://github.com/ideasawakened/DelphiKB/wiki/D28.ALEXANDRIA.11.0.0.0).
+I have a library of ToolsAPI code that has built-up over the years but this example distills the task down to the bare minimum and leverages recent improvements made to the ToolsAPI.